hmcts/azure-policy/README.md

 You can do this for your `- Sandbox` policy assignment from above.

 If you want to test on an additional subscription, create another assignment json file under `assignments/subscriptions/bf308a5c-0624-4334-8ff8-8dca9fd43783`.
-This is the DCD-CFT-Sandbox subscription.
+This is the `DCD-CFT-Sandbox` subscription.

 If everything is working as expected, submit a new PR with assignments for all the others subscriptions you are targeting resources in.

-If your policy should take effect over all susbcriptions after testing, remove the subscription specific assignments and create an assignment json file under the mgmt-groups folder.
+If your policy should take effect over all subscriptions after testing, remove the subscription specific assignments and create an assignment json file under the mgmt-groups folder.

 ### Policy permissions